codepumpkin/DesignPatterns/README.md

 # Learn Design Patterns in Java with CodePumpkin

-This repository is maintaing java code for all the design pattern articles written at **[codepumpkin.com](http://codepumpkin.com)**
+This repository is for maintaing java code for all the design pattern articles written at **[codepumpkin.com](http://codepumpkin.com)**

 Design Patterns is general repeatable solution to a commonly occurring problem in software design.
-Rather we should call it a solution template as it will provide the standard to implement the solution not the code directly.

-They are divided into three categories
+Design Patterns are divided into three main categories

 ## 1. Creational Design Patterns
-Creational design patterns deal with the creation of object in the best possible way in the specific situation.​ Some of the creational design patterns are as follow:
+Creational design patterns deal with the creation of object in the best possible way in the specific situation.
+Some of the creational design patterns are as follow:

   1. Singleton Design Pattern
   1. Factory Design Pattern